webplatform/docs-wpd/Infrastructure/procedures/Maintaining_Varnish_or_Fastly_configuration/index.md

 == Summary ==

-Using Varnish does not gives caching for free.
-The configuration still has to be adjusted to each site specifics.
-Details such as a web application sending HTTP headers with no-cache or max-age=0 can still prevent caching to happen.
+If your system uses cookies, which is most of the time the case, Varnish does not caches.
+The configuration MUST to be adjusted to each site specifics.
+Details such as a web application sending HTTP headers such as Cache-Control, Set-Cookie, Cookie can still prevent caching to happen.

 This page is about keeping notes on current Varnish configuration files and notes to help maintaining an appropriate caching strategy.

 == NOTES ==

+=== Varnish version and limitations ===
 An important detail to remember is that Fastly is using Varnish 2.1.4, their configuration specifics do not support either pipe, ban, nor purging with ACL.

 Also, the way to provide CDN service is with what they call "Shield", it is basically a layer of application that stores a local copy of what is grabbed by a service backend server.
 Provided that the backend server do not explicitly prevent caching, or that the VCL has appropriate adjustments, Fastly will send files from the Shield before hitting again the backend servers.